clutch371x3/clutch371x3.github.io/README.md

 Full credit to Bypassi and akabutnice for this exploit.
 Credit to me for writing the guide.

 # Usage Instructions
-1. Navigate to your protozoa mirror (or https://protozoa.org)
+1. Navigate to your Protozoa mirror (or https://protozoa.org)
 2. Click the corresponding button
 3. Follow the instructions on the site
 4. Boom Securly should be disabled